thosgood/this-weeks-finds/markdown/201-250/week235.md

 where tr is defined using the inner product, F is the curvature of an
 \mathrm{SO}(4,1) connection A, and B is an \mathfrak{so}(4,1)-valued $2$-form.
-Spin foam models of BF theory work really well:
+Spin foam models of $BF$ theory work really well:

-17) John Baez, An introduction to spin foam models of BF theory and quantum gravity, in Geometry and Quantum Physics, eds.
+17) John Baez, An introduction to spin foam models of $BF$ theory and quantum gravity, in Geometry and Quantum Physics, eds.
 Helmut Gausterer and Harald Grosse, Lecture Notes in Physics, Springer-Verlag, Berlin, 2000, pp. 25-93.
 Also available as [`gr-qc/9905087`](http://arxiv.org/abs/gr-qc/9905087).

 So, the MacDowell-Mansouri approach is a natural for spin foam models.
-It's not that MacDowell-Mansouri gravity *is* a BF theory - but its Lagrangian is the BF Lagrangian plus extra terms.
-So, we can think of it as a perturbed version of BF theory.
+It's not that MacDowell-Mansouri gravity *is* a $BF$ theory - but its Lagrangian is the BF Lagrangian plus extra terms.
+So, we can think of it as a perturbed version of $BF$ theory.

 There's also one way \mathrm{SO}(4,1) is worse than the Poincare group.
 It's a simple Lie group - so it doesn't have a god-given "translation"